perceptualrobots/pct/PCT_Error_System_Documentation.md

     properties={'error_response': {'smooth_factor': 0.95}}
 )
 ```

+## Error Response Type Recommendations

+### When to Use Each Error Response Type:

+- **CurrentError**: When you only care about the most recent error value
+- **CurrentRMSError**: For immediate RMS calculation of vector errors
+- **SummedError**: For simple accumulation without normalization
+- **RootSumSquaredError**: For accumulating error magnitude over time
+- **RootMeanSquareError**: For normalized RMS that accounts for time duration
+- **SmoothError**: For reducing noise with exponential smoothing
+- **MovingAverageError**: For reducing noise with fixed-window averaging
+- **WelfordVarianceError**: For monitoring variance, convergence detection, and stability analysis

+### Most Appropriate Error Collectors for Welford Variance:

+1. **InputsError** (Most Common): Monitor variance in system inputs to detect stability
+2. **ReferencedInputsError**: Monitor variance in control error signals
+3. **TotalError**: Monitor variance across entire system hierarchy

+**Configuration Tips:**
+- Use `min=False` to terminate when variance drops below threshold (convergence detection)
+- Use `min=True` to terminate when variance exceeds threshold (instability detection)
+- Use `population_variance=False` for ongoing/streaming data analysis
+- Use `population_variance=True` for complete dataset analysis

 This comprehensive error system provides the foundation for robust PCT control system monitoring, optimization, and automated termination based on performance criteria.